SantiTabbach/SantiTabbach/README.md

 - ### Lead Developer · *Aug 2024 - Present*

-*Leading the development of a mobile application that allows users to sync BLE medical devices and obtain enriched information.*
+*Leading the development of a mobile application for the healthcare field that allows diabetic patients to track their glucose levels, nutrition, exercise, etc., and share it with their doctor.*

 **Tech stack**:
 `React Native` · `Expo` · `Ble PLX` · `Zustand` · `TanStack Query` · `TypeScript` · `NestJS` · `Postgres`